joelouthan/Theologicus/src/confession-1689/1689-01-9-the-interpretation-of-holy-scripture.md

 Watch what he says: the limit of our minds cannot fully wrap around the infinite God.
 We may not be able to fully know God because He is infinite but because he has given us his Son, Christ Jesus, we are able to **truly** know God.
 For:

->John 1:18 (CSB) No one has ever seen God.
+>John 1:18 No one has ever seen God.
 The one and only Son, who is himself God and is at the Father’s side—he has revealed him.

 And

->1 Timothy 1:15–17 (CSB) This saying is trustworthy and deserving of full acceptance: “Christ Jesus came into the world to save sinners”—and I am the worst of them.
+>1 Timothy 1:15–17 This saying is trustworthy and deserving of full acceptance: “Christ Jesus came into the world to save sinners”—and I am the worst of them.
 But I received mercy for this reason, so that in me, the worst of them, Christ Jesus might demonstrate his extraordinary patience as an example to those who would believe in him for eternal life.
 Now to the King eternal, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen.

 So lets take the passage I originally gave at the beginning of this exposition:

->1 John 2:2 (CSB) He himself is the atoning sacrifice for our sins, and not only for ours, but also for those of the whole world.
+>1 John 2:2 He himself is the atoning sacrifice for our sins, and not only for ours, but also for those of the whole world.

 Some pastors and teachers will remark, "Ah ha!," as their finger drills down on this passage, "it says so right there.
 No debate needed.
 Case closed.
 End of argument.
 I win!"